francisco-simoes/francisco-simoes.github.io_old/index.md

 In this website I store a selection of texts and notes, as well as links to some projects.
 Many were written on Physics and Mathematics during my studies; others concern DS and AI topics.

-Here you can alsI wroteo consult my CV.
+Here you can also consult my CV.